nolenbelle/NEU-CS5004-MCVAnimator/README.md

 Output:
 The AnimationModelImpl also has a field 'eventLog'.
 As any shape is added or mutated, that action is recorded in the eventLog and the textual representation of the animation is the result of printing that log.
-There is a main method in the Demo class which will print out an example of the textual representation.
+The list of frames and the list of Strings are the two ways that the model format data for views.

 View Over'view':